sbn-psi/dmsp/GitHubBasics/GitHubBasics.md

 ## What is version control?

+Version control is a system that will allow to save multiple versions of a document transparently.
+This means that you do not have to resort to keeping multiple versions of a file with different names manually.
+The version control system does this for you.
+It also remembers when each version of a document was created, allowing you to track changes over time.

 ## What is distributed version control?

+Distributed version control is an improvement to version control that allows multiple users to collaborate on a project, and share their changes with each other more easily.
+In most distributed version control systems, each person keeps a complete history of the changes to a project, allowing them to work independently.

+Git is one of the most populat distributed version control systems.

 ## What is GitHub?

 GitHub is a hosting service for git repositories.
+In addition to creating a central repository for users to coordinate work on their projects, it also provides a simpler, web-based interface into git.
 It is also has many other features that make life easier for programmers (release distribution, issue tracking, websites, etc).

 ## What are GitHub repos?

+A git repo is a complete history of a project.
+This allows a user with a copy of the repo to see all of the work that has been done, along with seeing how the project has changed over time.

 ## Cloning a repo